tetv/xcopt/README.md

 * implementing the *--version* and *--help* commands;
 * implementing logging options such as: *--error*, *--warning*, *--info*, *--quiet*, *--log-file=\<file>*
 * implementing logging functions such as: *_log_error*, *_log_info*, *_log_exit*, ... (see below).
-* implementing the *--compress* and *--decompress* command whitch integrates the library with the main script;
+* implementing the *--include* and *--exclude* command whitch integrates the library with the main script;
 * implementing other helpful methods like *_get_var*, *_get_fn* whitch returns the first valid argument;
 * validating if the commands and options specified are correct based on header of the file;
 * calling shell functions for each *commands* and *options*